microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/15.handling-attachments/readme.md

 - Open `botbuilder-samples/samples/csharp_dotnetcore/15.handling-attachments` folder
 - Bring up a terminal, navigate to `botbuilder-samples/samples/csharp_dotnetcore/15.handling-attachments`
 - Type `dotnet run`.
+## Update packages

+- In Visual Studio right click on the solution and select "Restore NuGet Packages".
+- In Visual Studio Code type `dotnet restore`

 ## Testing the bot using Bot Framework Emulator

 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.